Dear Oakwood Families:

 I have been dedicated to the field of education for more than 20 years with a background of teaching elementary students in grades 2, 3 and 6.
 My administrative experience has been in both elementary and secondary schools.
 I began my career in Wayzata as an Associate Principal at Wayzata High School.
 I am elated to bring my skills as an educational leader to Oakwood and to work with you as a partner in education to ensure your child’s success.

 On a more personal note, I also am able to look at school issues from a parent perspective.
 My husband is an elementary teacher in the metro area and I have two children.
-My son and daughter are both in middle school.
-I understand what it is like to walk into a school situation or event and not fully understand the process, and have been challenged as a parent to make difficult decisions around my own children’s education.
+My daughter and son are in middle school and high school.
+I experince what it is like to walk into a school situation or event and not fully understand the process, and have been challenged as a parent to make difficult decisions around my own children’s education.

 Along with teachers and staff, I will work hard to continue the legacy of success established at Oakwood by building strong relationships with parents, students and community partners.
-We will continue with our second year of the Bridges math curriculum, across the district and will continue to focus on student growth—academically, socially and emotionally.
+This year we will be implementing a new language arts curriculum, CCC Collaborative Literacy Program, across the district and will continue to focus on student growth-academically, socially and emotionally.
 Through the use of data, we will analyze areas to strengthen our instructional practices and strategies.
-We will also continue to learn and embrace others’ cultures and beliefs, and provide exciting and challenging enrichment opportunities for all students.
+We will continue to learn, embrace and celebrate others’ race, ethnicity, cultures, religions and abilities.
+Together with the support of our PTA, we will provide exciting and challenging enrichment opportunities for all students.